- What We Do

 Since September 2014, the Lab has announced the following partnerships formed under the PACE initiative:

-Association of Savings and Investment in South Africa (ASISA) and Edge Growth: In April 2016, USAID announced a partnership with ASISA and Edge Growth, in conjunction with the Africa Private Capital Group (APCG), to more effectively mobilize institutional capital towards small and growing businesses (SGBs) in South Africa.
-This partnership aims to close a critical gap in the South African market by combining hands-on business development support with access to ASISA’s SGB investment fund and integration of small and medium enterprises into ASISA corporate member supply chains.
+Edge Growth, along with Association of Savings and Investment in South Africa (ASISA), aims to close a critical gap in the South African market by combining hands-on business development support with access to ASISA’s investment fund and integration of small and medium enterprises into corporate supply chains.

 Global Accelerator Learning Initiative: In order to ensure that PACE not only tests innovative acceleration models but also contributes significantly to the sector’s knowledge base, the Lab is partnering with the Omidyar Network, The Lemelson Foundation, the Argidius Foundation, the Aspen Network of Development Entrepreneurs (ANDE), and Emory University to launch the most comprehensive research project to-date on the efficacy of accelerator programs.
 As a result of this Global Accelerator Learning Initiative (GALI), accelerator programs will have statistical data and market insight to better inform their own decision-making as they train the entrepreneurs who create the goods and services that benefit all sectors of society.
 This data will also be made available to researchers and practitioners for their own analyses, providing greater understanding to all involved in the entrepreneurial ecosystem, from managers to policy makers.